 Students attending the career communities information sessions have asked some great questions.
 You might be wondering about some of the same things, so we’ve pulled together the top questions and answered them below.

-If you don’t see your question here, please contact Dana Hamdan, associate dean of students and interim director of the Career Development Center.
+If you don’t see your question here, please contact Dana Hamdan, Associate Dean of Students and Executive Director of the Career Development Center.

 What is the difference between the fall and spring tracks?